 Q. Which core can I waive?

-A. Review the Core Course Waiver information (updated each spring) for details regarding which core can be waived, the process, and important deadlines.
+A. Review the Core Course Waiver information for details regarding which core can be waived and how.
+Note that the deadline for Winter core course waivers is November 1.

 Q. How can I keep track of which core requirements I have or haven’t completed?

-A. After August 12, you can review your Academic Requirements on Wolverine Access to see a live degree audit of your record.
-You may also review the core curriculum, track your progress using a Degree Requirements Checklist, and schedule an appointment with your Academic Advisor periodically to discuss your academic plan and ensure you are on track for graduation.
-Dual Degree students will need to schedule an "MBA Dual Degree Advising/Issues" appointment.
+A. Review your Academic Requirements on Wolverine Access to see a live degree audit of your record, or schedule a Graduate Degree Audit Check appointment with an Academic Advisor.
+Dual Degree students will need to schedule an "MBA Dual Degree Advising/Issues" appointment to review their requirements.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

 A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2013, but please plan to make any changes to your schedule on August 14 or in the weeks immediately following in order to register for the course of your choice.
-The quantity of second year students shifting classes will increase dramatically the closer we get to the start of Fall term, Tuesday, September 3.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2014.

 It is each student's responsibility to review the course registration rules and policies carefully.